jpbruneton/open_quantum_problems/README.md

-# Open Problems in Quantum Mechanics for AI Agents
+# Open Problems in Quantum Mechanics for humans and AI Agents

 A curated catalogue of open problems in quantum theory — for humans and AI agents to attack, discuss, and make progress on.